moj-analytical-services/IntroRTraining/Intro_markdown.md

 nrow(offenders)
 ```

-The `bind_cols` function does something similar but appends data horizontally.
+The `bind_cols()` function does something similar but appends data horizontally.
 Be sure the rows align before using this function!

 ## Handling missing values

 In R, missing values are represented by the symbol `NA` (not available).
 Impossible values (e.g. dividing by zero) are represented by the symbol `NaN` (not a number).
-The missing data functions we’ll use in this section recognize both these types.
+The missing data functions we'll use in this section recognize both these types.

-We can look at the HEIGHT variable as previously:
+We can look at the `HEIGHT` variable as previously:

 ```r